 You are here

-Laboratory for Redox Biology and Neural Protection and Repair
+Laboratory for Neural Redox Biology and Homeostatic Transcription

 The central focus of the Ratan laboratory is to understand adaptive programs (post-transcriptional and transcriptional) that facilitate the brain’s ability to combat injury and to foster repair.
 While the main focus of the lab is stroke (ischemic and hemorrhagic) and spinal cord injury, our studies span many different diseases including Huntington’s disease, Parkinson’s disease, and Rett Syndrome.